 Python regius, commonly known as the Ball Python or Royal Python, is a medium sized python endemic to sub-Saharan Africa.
 They are a nocturnal species that spends their lives in abandoned termite mounds and other dark hiding places waiting to ambush prey.
 Ball pythons are extremely popular due to their ease of care, docile temperament and the wide variety of stunning color and pattern mutations available.

 Tank or tub?
 Many ball python keepers find that the easiest way to maintain the heat and humidity that ball pythons require is to keep your pet in a “tub”.
 A plastic storage container with a locking lid and a few holes drilled for ventilation makes a secure home for a ball python.
-Rack systems are used to keep multiple ball pythons.
+Rack systems are used to keep multiple ball pythons in tubs.
 Tradition glass terrariums with screen lids can be used as well but are less ideal and will require a little modification to maintain humidity and heat properly.
-Another excellent option is a vision style or modular cage.
+Another excellent option is a PVC cage with glass or acrylic doors.
 The size of the enclosure is important.
 You don’t want to provide too much space as this will stress your snake.
 Hatchlings should be started in a 6qt tub/5-10 gallon tank.
 Sub adults will be comfortable in a 15qt tub/10-20 gallon tank and adults will be comfortable in a 32qt tub/20 gallon tank.
 The largest females may need a 41qt tub/40 gallon tank.

 Hides: Ball pythons are shy, and find comfort in small, dark spaces.
 The most important thing to provide in your enclosure aside from heat is an adequate hiding place.
 It should be large enough that your snake can fit its whole body inside, but small enough that the snake’s sides touch the edges.
 With ball pythons, the darker and tighter the hide, the better.
 Two identical hiding spots should be provided, one on the hot side of the enclosure and one on the cool side.

-Decor: decorations are not necessary but can help your python feel more secure by providing additional cover and hiding places.
-Ball pythons are largely terrestrial and do not need anything to climb on, but if climbing structures are provided they should be short and low to the ground and securely anchored.
+Decor: can help your python feel more secure by providing additional cover and hiding places.
+Ball pythons are largely terrestrial and do not need anything to climb on, but if climbing structures are provided they should be securely anchored and sturdy.

 The best way to provide heat for a ball python is with an under tank heating pad controlled by a thermostat.
 Without a thermostat a heating pad can reach temperatures over 105 F, which can burn your snake.
 The thermostat probe should be taped to the heating pad OUTSIDE the tank, never inside.
 A probe inside an enclosure can be moved or damage by the snake which will cause the thermostat to malfunction.
 The hot side of your snake’s enclosure should be around 87, with the hot spot up to 90F and the cool side should be 77-80F.
-A ceramic heat emitter or light bulb can be used to supplement heat if absolutely necessary but will decrease the humidity in your enclosure.
-A analogue or digital thermometer can be placed inside the tank to measure temperatures.
+A ceramic heat emitter in a dome with a dimmer can be used as a main heat source or to supplement heat but may decrease humidity.
+An analogue or digital thermometer can be placed inside the tank to measure temperatures.
 A heat gun is a handy tool to have as well and makes checking the temperature of the hot spot much easier.

 Food and water